 - Simulate Server Polling (4 examples) – This example is useful when we need to poll a server periodically until it finishes a certain task.

 - Server Polling After Local Data Processing (3 examples) – This example is useful when we need to poll a server and process some data locally, and only after finish local processing, poll the server again.

 - Drawing Example (1 example) – This example shows how to react to mouse events as well as listen for SeekBar and menu item click events by using RxBindings library.

 - Broadcast System Status (1 example) – This example shows how to listen for broadcast system messages by using RxBroadcast library.

-You can download demo app here.
+You can download demo app here (now in Kotlin!).

 As mentioned before, the main idea for this article is to wrap in a single app a bunch of RxJava examples.
 Some of them were previously published on our RxJava ten-part series, and some others were based on some articles I found on the Internet.

 I really hope it can be useful, and as usual, if you have any question, please, leave a comment below.

 Thanks for your audience!
 See you on the next article.